changsongyang/windows-activation/README.md

-# Instant Windows 8, 10, 11 & Office Activation: 40-Second Solution
+# Instant Windows and Office Activation: 40-Second Solution

 > **A reliable, open-source activation tool for Windows and Office, featuring HWID, Ohook, TSforge, KMS38, and Online KMS—activate in under 40 seconds!**